Tips To Keep Your Marriage Thriving

 7. Never bring up past mistakes

 Let sleeping dogs lie.
-Living in the past will fester old wounds and keep your marriage from progressing for the better if you hold on to one another’s past mistakes.
+Living in the past will fester old wounds and keep your marriage from progressing for the better if you hold on to one another's past mistakes.
 We are not meant to judge one another and to harp on past grievances.
 You need to support your spouse and help them to move on by motivating them to aim higher and not make the same mistakes.
-Be their coach or their cheerleader and don’t be a dead weight that they dread to be around.
-And if you happen to argue, do not dredge up other issues which add fuel to the argument and makes you both lose focus.
+Be their coach or their cheerleader and don't be a dead weight that they dread to be around.
+If you happen to argue, do not dredge up other issues which add fuel to the argument and makes you both lose focus.
 All that will do is cause frustration, the problem will fester, and your spouse may keep on bringing it up because it never gets resolved.

 8. Never insult one another

 Insults are painful, long-lasting and cannot be taken back.
 It leaves emotional scars no matter how many times you say sorry.
-If you tend to spout insults in anger, then walk away and say you need time to cool off, so you don’t say something you will regret later.
-We feel as if we need to talk right here and right now all the time, take time away when you feel your temper rising to avoid saying the wrong words.
-Also, never criticize one another in front of your children – that is a big no-no!
+If you tend to spout insults in anger, then walk away and say you need time to cool off so you don't say something you will regret later.
+We feel as if we need to talk right here and right now all the time, rather take time away when you feel your temper rising to avoid saying the wrong words.
+Also, never criticize one another in front of your children - that is a big no-no!
 It can kill the love and drive a wedge between spouses for a long time.
-Losing your children’s respect is not something you want to take away from your spouse, and you don’t have the right to do that anyway.
+Losing your children's respect is not something you want to take away from your spouse, and you don't have the right to do that anyway.

 Communication is the Key to a Healthy Marriage